solanovisitor/hacs-ai/docs/testing.md

 # HACS Testing Guide

-This guide covers comprehensive testing for HACS, including the new Phase 2 persistence, security, and vector integration features.
+This guide coverstesting for HACS, including the new Phase 2 persistence, security, and vector integration features.

 ## Quick Start